 LaDonna comes to Project Transformation with a servant’s heart, a commitment to excellence in youth leadership and development, and her passion for Christian education in the United Methodist Church.
 She enjoys reading, traveling, shopping with her mom, fishing with her dad, and singing with her family cover band.

-Alyson joined Project Transformation Greater Dallas as the Executive Director in June 2015.
+Alyson joined Project Transformation as the Executive Director in June 2015.
 She grew up in Denton, Texas, raised in the Methodist church at First United Methodist Denton.
 Alyson followed in her family’s tradition and attended The University of Texas, where she received a BA in Spanish, with a minor in Business Administration.
 After spending a few years traveling and one teaching fifth grade at Houston ISD’s Outdoor Education Center (similar to Project Transformation’s Urban Camp), Alyson returned to UT for law school.
 During her legal career, which began at a large, national firm in Dallas, Alyson devoted much of her time as a volunteer to the community – providing pro bono legal services, serving on committees and boards of local non-profit organizations, being active in the Junior League of Dallas, and serving as a lay leader at First United Methodist Church.
-Alyson comes to Project Transformation excited to combine her commitment to service, passion for literacy and youth development, and love for the United Methodist Church.
+For Alyson, working for Project Transformation combines her commitment to service, passion for literacy and youth development, and love for the United Methodist Church.

 Alyson and her husband, Jonathon, live in East Dallas with their daughter, Noelle.
 Alyson enjoys taking advantage of all that Dallas has to offer, but never turns down the opportunity to travel and explore other parts of the world.